2016 SOTU: Obama's State of Delusion

 Obama would not have been around to deliver this speech had he not lied about al-Qa'ida and Benghazi in 2012, having centered his whole campaign on his foreign policy “successes.”
 The only person more surprised by Obama’s re-election victory than he was would be Mitt Romney, who assumed he had it won, but could not pull it off because he failed to connect with grassroots conservatives.

-Obama was given four more years to continue his “fundamental transformation” of America, starting with converting the once-noble Democrat Party into the Socialist Democratic Party, and stacking it and his administration with legions of “useful idiots.”
+Obama was given four more years to continue his “fundamental transformation” of America, starting with converting the once-noble Democrat Party into the Socialist Democrat Party, and stacking it and his administration with legions of “useful idiots.”

 “Socialist”?
 Some might suggest that is too strident.
 But I note that in a recent interview, Democrat National Committee Chair Debbie Wasserman Schultz was asked the difference between “Democrat” and “Socialist,” and she could not articulate the distinction.
 Last week, Hillary Clinton, Obama’s heir apparent despite her record of malfeasance, was asked the same question and was unable to make any distinction.

 Sidebar: On the subject of Clinton, I should also note here that she is at substantial risk of federal indictments related to her malfeasance, including an expanded investigation into the Clinton Foundation.
 As Charles Krauthammer asserts, “The person who will decide the nomination on the Democratic side is FBI Director, James Comey.”
 For the record, I believe the DNC is calculating that she is now a placeholder for Joe Biden or Elizabeth Warren.
 On the other hand, the convention delegates may well choose a wildcard candidate who has not been a contender at any level, thus providing a fresh face to run on a clean slate just months ahead of the election.